 Robert Ferguson died in August of 1894.
 Mary Ferguson continued to live at 330 Commonwealth during the 1898-1899 winter season, but moved thereafter to The Buckminster at 645 Beacon (at the corner of Brookline Avenue).
 She continued to own 330 Commonwealth and lease it to others.

 By the 1899-1900 winter season, 330 Commonwealth was the home of Homer Lane Bigelow and his wife, Mary Sanborn (Rice) Bigelow.
 He was a jeweler in his family’s firm, Bigelow, Kennard & Co.
 They previously had lived in Quincy.
-They continued to live at 330 Commonwealth during the 1902-1903 winter season, but appear to have moved by the end of December of 1902.
+They continued to live at 330 Commonwealth during the earlier part of the 1902-1903 winter season, but appear to have moved by the end of December of 1902.
 They subsequently made their home in Chestnut Hill.

 During the 1903-1904 winter season, 330 Commonwealth was the home of attorney Daniel Caldwell Stanwood and his wife, Marion Douglas (Haynes) Stanwood.
 They had married in June of 1902 and then had lived at The Charlesgate at 535 Beacon.
 Marion Stanwood’s parents, Josiah Manchester Haynes and Sarah Elizabeth (Sturgis) Haynes, lived with them; their principal residence was in Augusta, Maine.

-The Haynes left for Europe in mid-1904 and the Stanwoods moved to 64 Commonwealth by 1905.
+The Haynes left for Europe in mid-1904 and the Stanwoods moved temporarily to 64 Commonwealth and then to Brookline by 1906.